-The societal implications of hearing loss 1
+The societal implications of hearing loss

-Market trends and developments 1

-Our strategy 1

 The World Health Organization (WHO) estimates that one in five people live with some degree of hearing loss and that, due to increasing life expectancy, this number is growing.
 Out of the total number of people living with hearing loss, over 400 million people have a moderate to severe hearing loss and would benefit from treatment.